 1 Water Street, Brooklyn

-A New York City Classic with prime real estate under the Brooklyn Bridge, the AAA Four Diamond Rated River Café has been wowing customers with romantic views of the Manhattan skyline and the Statue of Liberty since 1977.
+A New York City Classic with prime real estate under the Brooklyn Bridge, the AAA Four Diamond and Michelin-starred River Café has been wowing customers with romantic views of the Manhattan skyline and the Statue of Liberty since 1977.
 Serving classic New American fare, the restaurant consistently receives rave reviews.
 Nightly piano music enhances the ambiance.
-A dress code is enforced for dinner and any time after 4 p.m., when men are required to wear jackets and ties are preferred.
+A dress code is enforced for dinner, when men are required to wear jackets and ties are preferred.

 The View Restaurant & Lounge

 The Marriott Marquis, 1535 Broadway

 High above Times Square, The View is NYC’s only revolving rooftop restaurant.
 Located within the Marriott Marquis hotel, express glass elevators whisk guests up to the 48th floor, where they are met with eye-level views of some of the tallest buildings in Manhattan.
 The revolving floor makes a 360-degree turn every hour, so the sights are always changing.
 Contemporary American cuisine is served, featuring an award-wining wine list, prix fixe dinner menu and a Sunday mimosa brunch buffet.
 One floor up, The View Lounge serves cocktails and a dinner buffet until late night.
 Unlike the main restaurant, the lounge operates on a first-come, first-serve basis with no reservations required.